MChaudhry9/Towers-of-Hanoi_Frontend_GUI/README.md

 ## Features

+- **Reset button** that allows the user to reset the game.
+- **Algorithm button** that the user can click when they resign, in this case, the game is solved for them and shows a step-by-step answer.
+- **Update button** where the user can enter a new number of disks they want to play with.
-- Graphical user interface (GUI) for intuitive interaction.
+- Graphical user interface (GUI) for user-friendly interaction.
 - Visual representation of the towers and disks.
 - Seamless gameplay experience with mouse or touch input.
 - Responsive design for various screen sizes.

 ## Requirements